 What are the key steps to design an effective Individual Learning Plan?

-When crafting an Individualized Learning Plan (ILP) for students, center the process around their unique needs, skills, and educational goals.
-An ILP is a document and a dynamic tool for enhancing a student's learning journey within an educational institution.
-Here are seven practical considerations for school leaders and teachers to ensure that each ILP is effective and student-focused:
+When crafting an Individualized Learning Plan (ILP) for students, centre the process around their unique needs, skills, and educational goals.
+An ILP is a document and a active tool for enhancing a student's learning process within an educational institution.
+Here are seven practical considerations for school leaders and teachers to ensure that each ILP is effective and student-focussed:

 1. Assess Individual Needs: Start with a comprehensive assessment of the student's cognitive and thinking skills.
 Understand their current level of learning, both in class and in broader contexts.
 This will help tailor the ILP to address specific needs and goals.